Creating wildlife corridors at Beaumont School

 Transforming outdoor space

-With guidance from staff, students decided to 'rewild' large strips of grass by seeding them with native flower seeds and plugs.
+With support and guidance from staff, students decided to 'rewild' large strips of grass by seeding them with native flower seeds and plugs.
 Planting days were a great opportunity to engage students and staff, who worked together to establish a mini orchard and two hedgerows of 140 saplings to create wildlife corridors across the school site.
 Bee-friendly flowers in borders and pots have been planted.

 Due to high costs of maintaining trees, the school focused on planting hedgerows.
 However, they still face seasonal battles with weeds and drought so have to keep a close eye on the hedgerows.